yongchunli-13/D-optimal-Data-Fusion/README.md

 # D-optimal Data Fusion:Exact and Approximation Algorithms

-This project contains the implementations of exact and approximation algorithms for solving D-optimal Data Fusion (DDF) tested on IEEE 118- and 300-bus instances.
+This project contains the implementations of exact and approximation algorithms for solving D-optimal Data Fusion (DDF) tested on IEEE 118- and 300-bus instances and the Polish 2383-bus instance.

 Specifically, we implement the greedy, local search and randomized sampling algorithms, which correspond to files greedy.py, local_search.py and sampling.py in the "approximation algorithms" folder, respectively.